New Account Fraud Detection: Identify Genuine Customers

 Account Opening Fraud Prevention

-Account opening fraud (sometimes known as account origination fraud) occurs when a cybercriminal opens a financial account using either a stolen or fictitious identity.
+Account opening fraud (sometimes known as account origination fraud) occurs when a cybercriminal opens a financial account using either a stolen or synthetic identity.
 This type of fraud can be seen in several situations, including:

 • Credit or lender application fraud